 Most of the work that has been done so far, over and above porting Web to Raspbian, revolves around memory footprint optimizations to support a usable number of tabs on the 512MB device without swapping.
 We haven’t finished the various acceleration tasks yet, so you’ll have to wait until the New Year to see a version which uses OpenMAX pipelines for media decode and has additional Pixman and Cairo assembly language fastpaths.

-If you’d like to have a play with the browser in its current state, you’ll need to add the following line:
+If you’d like to have a play with the browser in its current state, you’ll need to edit the file

 deb http://raspberrypi.collabora.com wheezy web